akashacms/epub-guide/documents/1b-akashacms-directory.html.md

 ## The AkashaEPUB `root_out` is the EPUB directory structure

-The `root_out` directory contains the rendered files, and AkashaEPUB arranges for that directory to be correctly structured as an EPUB.
+After building the EPUB, the `root_out` directory contains the rendered files, with AkashaEPUB arranging for that directory to be correctly structured as an EPUB.
+The `bundleEPUB` task takes care of creating the EPUB file from that directory.

 The contents of the `root_assets` and `root_docs` directories (there can be multiple instances of each) map directly to the `root_out` directory.
 For example, `root_assets/css/style.css` is copied directly to `root_out/css/style.css` with no processing.
 Likewise, `root_docs/1-introduction.html.md` is copied to `root_out/1-introduction.html` after being processed to render it into a full HTML page.